mattsrc/opentx-lua-rssi-histogram/README.md

 ![Grouping With Lines](./images/layout_example_4.png)

-With the above in mind, we are realy to understand the layout system.
+With the above in mind, we are ready to understand the layout system.
 To start, we provide a layout structure in the configuration file (e.g. `widget.lua`):

     layout = {